CSE-3902-Team/ZeldaSprint5/README.txt

 "m" - red link use item
 [Note: Each arrow uses a rupee, if you have zero rupees you can't shoot]

-"p" - Gives you 10 bombs and 10 rupees (testing purposes) "o" - Gives Debug information such as current room number (testing purposes)
+"p" - Gives you 10 bombs,10 rupees and 10 keys (testing purposes)
+"o" - Gives Debug information such as current room number (testing purposes)

 "mouse controls" - manually switches rooms (testing purposes)